 The health and well-being of our children, families, and staff are our highest priorities.
-In the interest of limiting the opportunity for transmission to our vulnerable community, we are taking several precautionary measures and will follow all state and local guidance and/or orders.
-If those orders impose more restrictions than what is included in this policy, we will enforce those orders to be in compliance.
+In the interest of limiting transmission within our community, we are taking several precautionary measures and will follow all state and local guidance and/or orders.
+If those orders impose more restrictions than what is included in this policy, we will enforce those orders to ensure compliance.

-We are continually updating our processes and protocols in accordance with the most recent Centers for Disease Control and Prevention (CDC) guidance and the guidance of a health consultant.
-Here is a summary of our health and safety protocols.
+We are continually updating our processes and protocols in accordance with the most recent Centers for Disease Control and Prevention (CDC) guidance and the guidance of local health authorities.